odddollar/Hertz-hunter/SOFTWARE.md

 > [!IMPORTANT]
 >
-> This step is only necessary if the default SSID `Hertz Hunter` and password `hertzhunter` isn't suitable for your use case.
+> This step is only necessary if the default SSID `Hertz Hunter` and password `hertzhunter` aren't suitable for your use case.
 The Wi-Fi hotspot is only used for web-based interactions with the device, such as accessing the [API](API.md).

 Open `api.h` and find the following lines: